Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Spay and Neuter

 If you have more than one cat, regardless of whether or not they are of the same gender, be sure to have them spayed or neutered.
-Neutering is one of the most effective ways to prevent aggressiveness in cats, which can reduce the chances that one of your cats will start to bully the other one and end up injuring him or her in the process.
+Neutering is one of the most effective ways to prevent aggressiveness in cats, which can reduce the chances that one of your cats will start to bully the other one and end up injuring him in the process.

 spaying cat